Mechanizing Synthetic Tait Computability in Istari: The Proof Assistant

 \iblock{ \mrow{H : \kw{vec}~A~((n_1 + n_2) + n_3) = \kw{vec}~A~(n_1 + (n_2 + n_3)) : \Label{U}~i} \mrow{\vdash~\kw{reverse}~(\kw{append}~v_1~(\kw{append}~v_2~v_3)) = \kw{reverse}~(\kw{coe}~H~(\kw{append}~v_1~(\kw{append}~v_2~v_3))) : \_} }

-The key distinction of coercion in \istari compared to other intensional proof assistants is the ability to $\Label{unfold}~\kw{coe}$, which evaluates the identity function.
-This reduces the goal to a reflexive instance, which can be discharged with the $\Label{reflexivity}$ tactic:
+The key distinction of coercion in \istari compared to its intensional analogue is the ability to $\Label{unfold}~\kw{coe}$, which evaluates the identity function.
+By contrast, coercions in intensional type theory $\kw{coe} : {(\istEq{A}{B}{\kw{U}~i})} \to A \to B$ do not become the identity function unless the equality in question is reflexivity, which almost always is not the case in a large proof.
+Unfolding reduces the goal to a reflexive instance, which can be discharged with the $\Label{reflexivity}$ tactic:

 \iblock{ \mrow{\vdash~\kw{reverse}~(\kw{append}~v_1~(\kw{append}~v_2~v_3)) = \kw{reverse}~(\kw{append}~v_1~(\kw{append}~v_2~v_3)) : \_} }